 - Help return function for work, sports, hobbies, and more

 - Reduce swelling

 Our Experts are Experienced in

 FAQs About Hand Therapy

 How do you explain Hand Therapy to a child or adult?

 Hand therapy will help you improve movement, strength, reduce pain and improve overall functional ability of your hand so you can be more independent with important daily activities.

 How can I do Hand Therapy at home?

 Hand therapists provide specialized and customized therapeutic interventions and education that can be done at home.
-These exercises may include using theraputty, theraband, grip strengtheners, and more.
+These strength exercises may include using theraputty, theraband, grip strengtheners, and more.